GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 If you want to support managed updates for your app, set this to `true`.

-### Image declaration
+### Image declaration and parameterization

-A declaration of all images used in your app.
-Since the images are republished, and end users will use the versions republished in Google Cloud Marketplace's public GCR, all workloads must also parameterize the image fields.
+A declaration and parameterization of all images used in your app.
+Since the images are republished, and end users will use the versions republished in Google Cloud Marketplace's public Container Registry, all workloads must also parameterize the image fields.
 At deploy time, the final locations of the images will be available via property values declared here.
 You should not rely on knowing these final locations ahead of time, as they can change.

 Here is an example `images` section: